vulogov/Bund/Documentation/Bund_Library_Guide/lib/seq/description.typ

   - [x] #"bund runtime"
 ]

 Create list filled with sequence of numbers according to configuration stored in the stack.
+Currently suppoered types of the sequence is:
+- [ ] seq.ascending and this is the default.
+Parameters are: X, Step, N
+- [ ] seq.descending.
+Parameters are: X, Step, N